TIBCOSoftware/bpme-samples/install/BPM Enterprise 5.3 Azure YAML files/Azure Installation Guidelines.md

 ```

 ### As admin user against the BPM database execute these statements

+You may get one error in executing this script.
+I ignored it and never had a problem.

 ```
 ALTER DATABASE [bpm] SET AUTO_UPDATE_STATISTICS ON ALTER DATABASE [bpm] SET AUTO_UPDATE_STATISTICS_ASYNC ON